Bijoujs/Bijou.js/README.md

 ## Who made Bijou.js?

 Me (@Explosion-Scratch) and my good friend @GrahamSH-LLK with a lot of help from other people such as retron and theColaber!

+# Why use Bijou?

+Well, a few reasons:

+1. <s>I made it. 😛</s>
+2. It's useful!
+(If it's not useful just tell me what you want added in the issues tab!
+I'd be happy to add it!)
+3. It's jam packed full of functions that are super useful but hard to think of!
+4. 31 other people this month used it, so why shouldn't you?

+<small>(You can probably see I'm pretty desperate for people to use
+this.)</small>